-3. Funding Distribution Methods Available to Tribes
+3. Funding Distribution Methods available to tribes:

-Alert and warning, EOC support, and Plans, Exercise, Education, and Training are all services that EMD provides to the entire state and tribes at no cost as part of the emergency management mission.
+Alert and warning, EOC support, and plans, exercise, education, and training are all services that EMD strives to provide to the entire state and tribes, at no cost, as part of the emergency management mission.